 Questions passed through her mind like bullets- Should she write a note?
 Would they think that’s dumb?
 Why is she even waiting?
 She could do it now… right now.
 No one’s stopping her; Nothing’s stopping her.
 Why is she here?
 There has to be a reason… unless she’s here as an example.
 An example of who not to be.
 Yeah, that must be it.
 Who not to be.
 But who shouldn’t she be?
 If she’s the example of who not to be, who’s her example?
+Who should she be?

-But… did she want to be stopped?
+The girl hesitated before eating… Did she want to be stopped?
 Maybe, just maybe, someone would care.
 Maybe things would change.
 But not likely.
 They would think she was simply looking for attention.
 So no, nobody can know.
 Life isn’t a novel.
 How often do you actually get happy endings?
 Never.